slcs-jsc/jurassic/docs/manual/quickstart.md

     cat atm.tab
     ```

--   **Radiative transfer configuration**\
+-   **Radiative transfer output**\
-    The file `rad.tab` specifies the detector channels and spectral
+    The file `rad.tab` contains the simulated radiances written by the
-    configuration used for the radiative transfer calculations.
+    forward model for the configured detector channels.

     ``` bash
     cat rad.tab